François Castaing: With AMC and Chrysler

 After AMC's buyout in 1987, Chrysler insiders speculated that AMC would take over the larger firm from within.
 Part of the reason was that AMC's Jeep Cherokee product line alone soon accounted for more than a third of Chrysler's profits.
-Several AMC leaders became stars at Chrysler, including product development boss Castaing who took over Chrysler operations and engineering.
+Several AMC leaders became stars at Chrysler, including product development boss Castaing, who took over Chrysler operations and engineering.
 He was quickly named Chrysler Motors' new vice president for Vehicle Engineering.
-The acquiring company was in desperate need to replicate the culture at AMC and Renault where work was conducted in an atmosphere "of constant change".
+The acquiring company was in desperate need to replicate the culture at AMC and Renault, where work was conducted in an atmosphere "of constant change".

-Before the purchase of AMC, Chrysler was suffering a five-year product slump after the success with its minivans that were introduced in 1984.
+Before the purchase of AMC, Chrysler was suffering a five-year product slump following the success of its 1984 minivans.
 It was mainly making K-car derivatives that looked and drove alike.
 Chrysler became a producer of smaller cars, thus making it vulnerable to Japanese competitors.
 Not only was Castaing made Chrysler's point man for fighting the Japanese automakers, but he was also called to engineer a variety of products to fit a growing number of market niches.

 Castaing followed the example that was used in AMC's old Amtek technical research and product development center in Detroit.
-The use of these platform teams at Chrysler was first suggested by Castaing, it was the automaker's president, Robert Lutz who understood the potential of this change and had the leadership power to make it happen.
+Castaing first suggested the use of these platform teams at Chrysler, it was the automaker's president, Robert Lutz who understood the potential of this change and had the leadership power to make it happen.
 Castaing realigned Chrysler's 6,000-member engineering structure into teams working on a single platforms.
 Lutz and Castaing reorganized their departments into AMC-style teams.
-Castaing also incorporated the use of simultaneous engineering.
+Castaing also incorporated simultaneous engineering.
 This team-management approach took shape in the late 1980s.
-The cross-functional teams for each vehicle were organized across all facets of company and supplier operations in bringing out new products.
+The cross-functional teams for each vehicle were organized across all facets of the company and supplier operations in bringing out new products.
 "I am a firm believer that teams are the way to improve," said Francois Castaing, vice president for vehicle engineering and a prime mover behind Chrysler's platform-team structure.
 Bob Lutz described Castaing as a great engineer who was outcome-oriented (versus process-oriented) and passionate with enthusiasm that inspired others.
 Lutz further reported that he is "exceptionally good constantly doing things that were accepted by the system as being impossible... he loved challenges."